Dynamic data generation and dynamic portfolio selection: an application of a score-based diffusion model: Applications

-In the previous subsection, we showcase the performance of the reinforcement learning part of Algorithm \ref{FVI-Q}.
-In other words, the scenario pool $\Si$ is sampled from a known distribution.
-The ability to sample many paths from this distribution is crucial to the successful implementation of Algorithm \ref{FVI-Q}.
-In this section, we install the diffusion model in Algorithm \ref{FVI-Q} as a sampler of the path distribution that has similar distributional properties to the real data.
-Although the algorithm has theoretical guarantee by Theorems \ref{thm:AWbounds} and \ref{DPP-stability}, we still need to justify its applicability to real-world scenario.
-Our empirical tests employ the value-weighted 10 Industry Portfolios from the Kenneth R. French Data Library, a monthly panel that aggregates all common stocks on the CRSP tape into ten broad industry groups---Non-Durables ('NoDur'), Durables ('Durbl'), Manufacturing ('Manuf'), Energy ('Enrgy'), HiTech ('HiTec'), Telecommunications ('Telcm'), Utilities ('Utils'), Shops ('Shops'), Health ('Hlth'), and Others ('Other').
-We use the series of excess returns (portfolio return minus the one-month Treasury bill rate) spanning July 1926 through March 2025.
-This dateset is splitted as follows: \begin{enumerate}
+The preceding experiment examines our adaptive sampling method and assesses its generation quality in a synthetic setting.
+We now use Algorithm \ref{adaptive_sampling_implementation} to construct scenario paths from distributions learned from real data and use these paths with the downstream TD3 solver summarized in Algorithm \ref{FVI-Q}.
+This subsection assesses the real-world applicability of the framework illustrated in Figures \ref{fig:roadmap} and \ref{fig:roadmap:implementation}.
+Our empirical tests employ the value-weighted 10 Industry Portfolios from the Kenneth R. French Data Library, which aggregate all common stocks on the CRSP tape into ten broad industry groups---Non-Durables (``NoDur''), Durables (``Durbl''), Manufacturing (``Manuf''), Energy (``Enrgy''), HiTech (``HiTec''), Telecommunications (``Telcm''), Utilities (``Utils''), Shops (``Shops''), Health (``Hlth''), and Others (``Other'').
+We construct monthly simple returns by compounding the daily value-weighted portfolio returns; no risk-free rate is subtracted.
+The sample spans July 1926 through February 2025 and is split chronologically as follows: \begin{enumerate}

-\item The test dataset comprises data collected over the past 16 years, from April 2009 to March 2025.
-The initial year of the test dataset, spanning from April 2009 to March 2008, serves as the historical window and is utilized as the initial condition input into the diffusion model; see variable $h$ in Algorithms \ref{algo:training-s-r}-\ref{FVI-Q}.
-Consequently, the evaluation period is from March 2010 to March 2025.

-\item The validation dataset consists of data from August 1992 to March 2009, encompassing 500 months prior to the test dataset.